polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 rotating it 90 degrees, will have changed.
 The width after rotating your image 90 degrees will be its former height, and vice versa.

 Notice, at the current time, only angles of 90, 180 and 270 are supported for rotating the image.
-In the future, we might add up support for any angles, depending upon the needs from our users.
+In the future, we might add up support for any angles, depending upon the needs from users.
+Below is an example of both rotating and resizing an image in one go.

 ```
 p5.imaging.transform:~/thomas.jpg